WimReddingius/MultiScaleTrajectories/README.md

 # MultiScaleTrajectories

+For context on the algorithms and techniques described below,  see [my thesis](https://iverb.me/research/thesis.pdf).

 ## Algorithm types and implementations

 - Single Trajectory Multi-Scale Simplification: simplifying an input curve at various levels of details using a given set of error criteria.